 All external examiners of any nationality must have the right to work (RTW) in the UK.
 It is the School’s responsibility to check that the University is provided with the relevant documentation from the external regarding their RTW status.

 Fee levels for external examiners are determined by the University from year to year and are specified in the examiner’s offer letter.
-Fees are normally paid on receipt of examiners reports at the appropriate school/department/division or Faculty PGR office.
+Fees are normally paid on receipt of examiners reports at the appropriate PGR office.

-Expenses may be claimed using the official University fees and expenses form provided to the examiner from the appropriate school/department/division or Faculty PGR office, which should be completed and returned as soon as possible after the oral examination.
+Expenses may be claimed using the official University fees and expenses form provided to the examiner from the appropriate PGR office, which should be completed and returned as soon as possible after the oral examination.
 Expenses must be normally claimed within two months of the expenditure being incurred.

-Enquiries about examiner fees and expenses should be directed to the appropriate PGR office in the first instance.
+Enquiries about examiner fees and expenses should be directed to the appropriate PGR office.

 9. Internal Examiner – Appointment Criteria / Restrictions / Regulations